IBM/data-product-hub-workflow-samples/access-request/README.md

 Not every user should be able to change the state of a subscription.
 To select which users can change the state of the subscription that uses this workflow for approval, follow the below steps:

-1. A Http Service Task that changes the state of a subscription, must be preceded by a user task.
+1. An Http Service Task that changes the state of a subscription, must be preceded by a user task.
 2. The ID of a user task that can trigger a subscription state must have the prefix `state-change-`.
 3. A user task with the ID prefix `state-change-` must have no assignments.
 That means the `Assignee`, `Candidate users`, and `Cadidate groups` fields must all be empty.
 4. When creating a workflow configuration with this template, for the user tasks with the `state-change-` prefix, be sure to set a list of users or user groups as the assignees.